zain-butt/portfolio-tracker/README.md

 # Portfolio tracker

-Create automated email to compare performance of custom index relative to various asset classes using publically available data from Yahoo finance.
+Create automated email to compare performance of custom index relative to various asset classes using publically available data from Yahoo finance in RStudio.

 # Order of operations:
 1. Setup.R